jgloves/alphabet-soup/README.md

 ## Game Logic

-This is a very cute scrabble word game for kids.
-The idea is to guess the scrabbled word.
+This is a very cute unscrambling word game for kids.
+The idea is to guess the scrambled word.
 The game has various levels and themes to make it super fun for kids.

 ## Approach